Graffiti would be an offence under Section 1 of the Criminal Damage Act 1971

 If you live in a council-owned home please contact your Neighbourhood Housing Office who will arrange for this work to be carried out.

 Graffiti on private buildings is the responsibility of the owner to remove or obscure.
-We can provide owners with a quote for this work.
-Contact the City Council on 0191 2787878.

 It is a criminal offence to sell an aerosol paint container to anyone under the age of 16 years.
 Aerosol paint is often used in graffiti vandalism.
 By banning the spray paint to under 16 year olds it is hoped that the incidents of graffiti will be reduced.